perezsan/Shadow-RPC-Operator/START-HERE.md

 # Overview

-Please make sure to review this comprehensive overview of the [Shadow Protocol](https://genesysgo.medium.com/the-comprehensive-guide-to-genesysgo-and-the-shdw-ido-278b90d3186c)
+Please make sure to review this comprehensive overview of the [Shadow Infrastructure Overview](https://shdw.genesysgo.com/shadow-infrastructure-overview/shadow-operators)

 This guide is currently intended only for setting up servers from the [Solana Server Program](https://solana.foundation/server-program).

-**IMPORTANT:** We are currently in alpha testing of Shadow Node Operators.
-Please reach out to a team member of GenesysGo to express interest in being an alpha tester.
-During this short phase of testing, there is no active $SHDW token reward emission (as the IDO has not yet occurred).
-Additionally, we may often make the request that machines be turned off or removed for adjustments.
-This is a volunteer alpha phase and we appreciate anyone willing to help contribute their time and resources.
+**IMPORTANT:** We are currently in closed beta testing of Shadow Node Operators.
+Please reach out to a team member of GenesysGo to express interest in being an beta tester.
+During this phase of testing, beta operators will receive automated emission payments from the Shadow Smart Contracts covering independent operators.
+Details are in the "Shadow Infrastructure Overview linked above."

-**UPDATE** 03/10 - Alpha testing pool is closed for a short period while we build out both the protocol that oversees the shadow nodes as well as the shadow drive integrations.
+**UPDATE** 06/06 - Alpha testing pool is closed.
+Closed beta is live with all smart contract operating on mainnet.
+Open beta is next.

 **HARDWARE CONSIDERATIONS**
-A Solana Shadow Node has similar hardware requirements to the Solana RPC with the addition of additional storage capacity.
+A Solana Shadow Node has similar hardware requirements to the Solana RPC with the added preference of additional storage capacity.
 This will change over time as the Shadow Protocol evolves.
-These hardware details below are for **early alpha Shadow Nodes and the following beta Shadow Nodes**

-If you are utilizing the Solana Server Program for your hardware, please make sure you have two larger drives as detailed below:
+If you are utilizing the Solana Server Program for your hardware, please make sure you are provisioning the following at a minimum:

 Minimums from Solana Server Program:
-*  CPU - 24 core, 2.8GHZ, AVX2 support (Prefer 3.0GHZ+ native), must boost above 3ghz
+*  CPU - 24 core, 2.8Ghz, AVX2 support (Prefer 3.0Ghz+ native) - **must sustain boost above 3.0Ghz across all cores**
-*  RAM - 256GB
+*  RAM - 256GB (512GB prefered)
-*  HD  x 3
-       - Boot - 200GB SSD
-       - Ledger - 3.8TB NVME
-       - Storage - 3.8TB NVME or SSD
+*  HD  - x2 Boot ~200GB SSD, Storage - 3.8TB NVME, (additional 3.8TB or greater prefered for additional storage)
-*  NIC - 10gig
+*  NIC - 10gig (dual 10gig bonded prefered)
 *  Connection - 1GB/s symmetrical

+**IMPORTANT**: Please avoid the 7402p generation 2 AMD processor.
+It will not be able to handle the workload.
+This CPU is issued in the EQ2 model from Equinix, but possibly elsewhere within the SSP.
+If you are looking at generation 2 AMDs, 7502p with 512gig ram are currently able to peform decent.
+We recommend generation 3 AMDs if possible (such as the AMD 7513 found in higher spec Equinix options).
+Intel ice-lakes and dual sockets intel that can boost (sustain the boost) over 3Ghz are also performant but are not supported in these docs.

 Custom Builders see above minimums or the below general guidance.
 These are generalizations and subject to change.
 # Operating a Shadow Node